How to Get a PPS Number When Moving to Ireland

 Overall, we recommend applying for a PPS at the earliest opportunity if one is required.

-Expert tips from Expat Taxes and how we can help:
+Expert Tips from Expat Taxes and How We Can Help

 With so much information to absorb, expats moving to Ireland can expect to undergo several steps before their PPS number application is accepted.
 Therefore, to ensure your application runs as smoothly as possible, our advice is to:

-• Ensure you are in possession of original and up-to-date copies of your documents.
+- Make sure you’re in possession of original and up-to-date copies of your documents.
 This can include a valid passport, an original copy of your birth certificate (if applicable), employment or educational records, and financial/residency documents

-• Maintain clear communication with your employer if you are about to commence employment in Ireland and do not yet have a PPS number
+- Maintain clear communication with your employer if you are about to commence employment in Ireland and do not yet have a PPS number

-• Ensure only your most recent contact information is provided across all relevant forms and applications
+- Ensure only your most recent contact information is provided across all relevant forms and applications

-• Seek out professional advice relevant to your move
+- Seek out professional advice relevant to your move

 But what about the other aspects of your move?